stormchaserroleplaying/heroesinthestorm/Characters/Lineages/Elemental/index.md

 You don't just command lightning, it flies through your very veins.
 Lightning-based attacks suffer reduced effect against you, and you may tick your Ability Clock when you are hit with lightning to ignore harm on your next action as the lightning empowers you.

 ### Be Like Water
 You are at one with water and exemplify its properties.
 You are able to breathe water and move through it unimpeded.
-Additionally, you may tick your Ability Clock to alter the state of free flowing water near you.
+Additionally, you may tick your Ability Clock to alter the state of free flowing water near you (i.e. transform it into ice or steam).

 ### Stoneborn
 You are sturdy, reliable and unmoveable.
 Non-metal weapons have reduced effect against your impenetrable skin and you may tick your Ability Clock to mold earth around you or pass through it as if it were water.